Already have an account? Sign in

 (And while Google Docs or your old training manual work might be free alternatives, they’re nowhere near as impactful!)

 That’s because the key to a successful employee onboarding (and all the benefits that come with it) is consistency.
-If your company doesn’t have a standardized employee onboarding process, chances are good that the results are inconsistent.
+If your company doesn’t have a standardized process, chances are good that the results are inconsistent.

 But by documenting all your processes, policies, and procedures in one place, every new hire learns the same things the same way!